5 Different Types of Cockroaches in Massachusetts

 3. German Cockroach

 Cockroaches are a severe problem throughout the year in the state of Massachusetts.
-The name “German Cockroach” would lead you to believe that this pest hails from Germany, but in reality, it came to this region from Southeast China.
+The name “German Cockroach” would lead you to believe that this pest hails from Germany, but it came to this region from Southeast China.

 The fact that these cockroaches cannot tolerate the cold is most likely because they originated in warmer climes.